 /opt/np-live/, run the command:

 tar -zcf db_backup_$(date '+%Y_%m_%d').tgz db(this command may take few minutes to complete)

 - Run the new release installer, which will update the containers and then launch NP-View Server

 If a server upgrade or restart fails due to lack of disk space, please perform the following clean-up procedure:

 - sudo rm /opt/np-live/docker-compose.yml.backup

-If issues continue to occur during the upgrade, please reach out to the Tech Support team.
+If server upgrade or restart issues continue to occur, please reach out to the Tech Support team.

 Default Disk Encryption

 As the NP-View OVF is typically installed within a secure environment, the disk is not encrypted by default for data at rest.
 The Linux Admin can encrypt the system drive for increased security knowing that system performance will be slightly degraded to accommodate the data decryption and encryption.